utPLSQL/utPLSQL/docs/userguide/coverage.md

 # Coverage
 utPLSQL comes with build-in coverage reporting engine.
-The code coverage reporting is based off DBMS_PROFILER package.
+The code coverage reporting is based on DBMS_PROFILER package provided with Oracle database.
 Code coverage is gathered for the following source types:
 * package bodies
 * type bodies
 * triggers
-* stored procedures
+* procedures
-* stored functions
+* functions

-Note:
+**Note**

 > The package specifications and type specifications are explicitly excluded from code coverage analysis.This limitation is introduced to avoid false-negatives.
 Most of the package specifications don't contain executable code.
 The only exception is initialization of global constants and variables in package specification.Since, most of package specifications are not executable at all, there is no information available on the number of lines covered and those would eb reported as 0% covered, which is not desired.